-The underwriters propose to offer the common shares directly to the public at the public offering price set forth on the cover page of this prospectus supplement and to certain dealers at that price less a concession not in excess of \$ per share to certain other brokers or dealers.
-The underwriters may allow, and such dealers may reallow, a concession not in excess of \$ per share to certain other brokers and dealers.
+The underwriters propose to offer the common shares directly to the public at the public offering price set forth on the cover page of this prospectus supplement and to certain dealers at that price less a concession not in excess of \$0.261 per share to certain other brokers or dealers.
 After the public offering of the shares, the offering price and other selling terms may be changed by the underwriters.

-The underwriters have an option to buy up to 712,500 additional shares of common stock from us to cover sales of shares by the underwriters which exceed the number of shares specified in the table above.
+The underwriters have an option to buy up to 930,000 additional shares of common stock from us to cover sales of shares by the underwriters which exceed the number of shares specified in the table above.
 The underwriters have 30 days from the date of this prospectus to exercise this over allotment option.
 If any shares are purchased with this over-allotment option, the underwriters will purchase shares in approximately the same proportion as shown in the table above.
 If any additional shares of common stock are purchased, the underwriters will offer the additional shares on the same terms as those on which the shares are being offered.

-The underwriters may sell up to approximately \$18 million of this offering to an existing shareholder who is an affiliate of a director and certain other directors and officers at the public offering price set forth on the cover page of this prospectus supplement.
+The underwriters plan to sell up to approximately 2,278,500 shares of common stock in this offering to an existing shareholder of the Company who is an affiliate of a director of the Company and certain other directors and officers of the Company at the public offering price set forth on the cover page of this prospectus supplement.
 The underwriters will not receive any underwriting discounts or commissions on the sale of such shares.
 The number of shares that will be sold to these investors will depend on market conditions.
 We cannot provide any assurance as to the exact number of common shares that will be sold to such investors, if any.
 Any common shares not sold by the underwriters to such investors may be sold by the underwriters to other investors on the terms set forth in this prospectus supplement.

-The following table shows the per share and total underwriting discounts and commissions to be paid to the underwriters (other than in connection with the sale of approximately \$18 million of this offering to directors and entities affiliated with us, for which no discounts or commissions will be paid), assuming both no exercise and full exercise of the underwriters' option to purchase additional shares.
+The following table shows the per share and total underwriting discounts and commissions to be paid to the underwriters (other than in connection with the sale of approximately 2,278,500 shares of common stock in this offering to an existing stockholder of the Company who is an affiliate of a director of the Company and certain other directors and officers of the Company and entities affiliated with us, for which no discounts or commissions will be paid), assuming both no exercise and full exercise of the underwriters' option to purchase additional shares.

-Without over-allotment exercise With full over-allotment exercise
+over-a thout llotment ercise With full over-allotment exercise

-Per share \$ \$
+Per share \$ 0.435 \$ 0.435

-Total \$ \$
+Total \$ 1,705,853 \$ 2,110,403